momentum-laboratory/molecular-mrf/open-py-cest-mrf/README.md

 The argument `-e` allows installation in editable mode, so you can change sources inside your local copy.

 ## Structure:
-- `cest_mrf_phantom_demo.py` - this is the main example file that contains a script to generate `.seq` and `.yaml` files and generate the dictionary, performs dot-product, and plots the results.
-It uses the same L-arg data ('acquired_data.mat') given in https://github.com/operlman/cest-mrf.
 - `cest_mrf/simulation/*` - this folder contains the sources of the simulation function and SimulationParametersMRF class.
 - `cest_mrf/sequence/*` - this folder contains the sources of functions that create sequences and save them in `.seq` files
 - `cest_mrf/dictionary/*` - this folder contains the sources of functions for preparing the dictionary and its generation.